DeFUCC/gun-avatar/README.md

 });
 ```

 ### ROAD MAP

+- [ ] make the mirroring canvas work in Safari - currently it's not doing it properly
 - [ ] make adjustable canvas size with consistent result
 - [ ] add more options to customize the view of the avatars
   - [ ] contrast, saturation